 Please note, the time advertised is according to AEST.

-This webinar is aimed at professionals who work or engage with Aboriginal and/or Torres Strait Islander children and/or young people.
+This webinar is designed for professionals who work or engage with children or young people at their workplace.
 The National Principles for Child Safe Organisations are applicable to organisations in Australia where children and young people spend time, including but not limited to community services, education, health, retail, not-for-profit, sports and other industries.

 A registered psychologist, Prof Higgins has been researching child abuse impacts and prevention, family violence and family functioning for 25 years.

 Prior to joining ACU, Prof Higgins was the Deputy Director (Research) at the Australian Institute of Family Studies, where he had responsibility for the research program, knowledge translation and exchange functions focusing on issues affecting families in Australia.

 Prof Higgins has contributed to over 240 publications (including 75 peer-review journal articles) and more than 400 presentations and media engagements.

 He has extensive experience in managing and supervising research, and has led projects looking at child abuse and neglect, child protection, children in out-of-home care, child-safe organisations, family law and allegations of child abuse, disability and family care, welfare reform, family and interpersonal violence, jobless families, past adoption and forced family separation practices, and community development approaches to child and family welfare issues.

 This webinar comes at no extra cost to Community of Practice members.
 Please make sure you use the same email address that your Community of Practice membership is registered with, to make sure you are not charged for this webinar.

 For non-members, it's $55 (GST inclusive).
 If you would like to sign up for an individual Community of Practice membership, gain access to all webinars in the series, as well as Good Practice Guides, policy updates and much more, please click here